Human Immunity Collapses Post COVID, Common Fungal Infections Killing Thousands

 Whether inside our homes or outside, the world we inhabit is a mold paradise, filled with the wafting spores of single cellular organisms that emanate from myriad sources, wherever moisture, decay and optimum temperatures coincide, mold exists.
 Simply put, mold and fungal growth is everywhere and not accidentally.
 Molds serve the invaluable purpose of facilitating the rapid and symbiotic biodegradation of organic materials.
 Every lifeform on the planet that sprouts, hatches, lives and grows will at some point become a food source to be consumed and broken down by fungal degradation.
 Such is the cycle of life.

 Normally, and in healthy populations, the diverse catalog of fungal spores that live in, on, around and among us pose virtually no risk to human health.
 Our immune systems have seen, fought and defeated them all.
 But suddenly doctors in nations around the world are reporting dramatic increases in severe and fatal fungal infections, especially in the lungs, by fungal strains once considered harmless in the vast majority of patients.
+Mold tends to thrive in damp environments.
+It is advisable for office or home owners to regularly check for mold or areas that could promote its growth in the building’s vicinity.
+If there is clear evidence of its presence, then they could consider contacting Mold removal and remediation experts to help get rid of it.

 Public health authorities in India recently declared a nationwide medical emergency over mucormycosis respiratory infection rates, specifically in patients who either have had or are battling COVID-19, or have had the COVID-19 vaccinations.